Doors will

 Unity of Women Berlin 2015 Single-channel

-C-Type Matt Print on Fuji Crystal Archive photographic paper
+2015 C-Type Matt Print on Fuji Crystal Archive photographic

-history of the feminist movement in Iran, as well as the lives
+the history of the feminist movement in Iran, as well as

-of contemporary women in diasporas, focusing on issues of identity,
+the lives of contemporary women in diasporas, focusing on

 Professor Reina Lewis is Artscom Centenary